 175. Smith

-Smith is probably one of the most popular American surnames.
-This surname refers to a “metalworker” or “blacksmith” and is derived from the Old English word ‘smiþ,” meaning “to smite” or “to hit.”
+Smith is probably among the popular American last names that start with S. This surname refers to a “metalworker” or “blacksmith” and is derived from the Old English word ‘smiþ,” meaning “to smite” or “to hit.”
 A famous bearer of this name was the Scottish economist Adam Smith.

 176. Spencer